fyrk/OpenVPlan/plausible_readme.md

-# Plausible Settings for GaW-Vertretungsplan
+# Plausible Settings for OpenVPlan

 ## Goals
 The following custom goal events are defined: